Local Government Act 2010

 The Local Government Act 2010 (c.
-35) is an Act of the Parliament of the United Kingdom.
+35) is an act of the Parliament of the United Kingdom concerning blocking structural changes to local government in three areas.

+Provisions

 It revokes structural change orders that would have established Exeter and Norwich as unitary authorities and prevents the implementation of the Suffolk unitary proposals.

-The implementation orders were blocked by a High court ruling, but Eric Pickles, Secretary of State for Communities and Local Government, said the "zombie proposals" still theoretically existed and had to be killed off.
-The Bill was introduced in the House of Lords on 26 May 2010.
-The Bill's second reading was blocked following Lord Howarth's argument that it constituted a hybrid bill.
+The implementation orders were blocked by a High court ruling (Devon County Council & Anor v Secretary of State for Communities and Local Government), but Eric Pickles, Secretary of State for Communities and Local Government, said the "zombie proposals" still theoretically existed and had to be killed off.

+Legislative passage

+The bill was introduced in the House of Lords on 26 May 2010.

+The bill's second reading was blocked following Lord Howarth's argument that it constituted a hybrid bill.
 It ultimately passed third reading in Lords on 5 October.

+Reception

-In favour of the Bill, the Government said that halting the plan would save £40 million in reorganisation costs.
+In favour of the bill, the government said that halting the plan would save £40 million in reorganisation costs.
 Lord McKenzie of Luton, a member of the opposition Labour Party, said that the bill would "shut out Exeter and Norwich from the opportunity to become unitary councils" in "an arrogant, dictatorial and brutal way".